 We expanded to the North in March of 2008 with 160 more vines; Merlot, Shiraz and Riesling primarily.
-However, thanks to a couple of good friends' offers of free cuttings, we also are growing some Sauvignon Blanc and Blanc du Bois.
-Lastly, we must mention the two (did I say 2?)
-Elvira vines, also given to us by a friend.
-And we thought Symphony was a long-shot!
+However, thanks to a couple of good friends' offer of free cuttings, we also are growing some Sauvignon Blanc and Blanc du Bois.

 We are currently growing the following grapes:

 - Merlot - is a dark blue-coloured wine grape, that is used as both a blending grape and for varietal wines.
 The name Merlot is thought to derive from the Old French word for young blackbird, merlot, probably from the color of the grape.
 Merlot-based wines usually have medium body with hints of berry, plum, and currant.

 - Shiraz - Scents of dark plum, and a hint of blackberry, prepare the palate for an intense explosion of rich fruit, chocolate and toasty oak.
 Ripe tannins balance the flavors and make it perfect for any meat you choose to barbeque.

 - Riesling - is a white grape variety which originated in the Rhine region of Germany.
 Riesling is an aromatic grape variety displaying flowery, almost perfumed, aromas as well as high acidity.
 It is used to make dry, semi-sweet, sweet and sparkling white wines.
 Riesling wines are usually varietally pure and are seldom oaked.
 In terms of importance for quality wines, it is usually included in the "top three" white wine varieties together with Chardonnay and Sauvignon blanc.
 Riesling is a variety which is highly "terroir-expressive", meaning that the character of Riesling wines is clearly influenced by the wine's place of origin.